samsung-cnct/k2/Documentation/kraken-configs/provider/aws.md

 | default_security_group_id | __Required__ | String | id of the default security group for the linked VPC |

 It is important to note that K2 will not auto-detect any existing networking infrastructure in the VPC.
 K2 assumes that you have configured things correctly and will throw an error on a resource conflict.
+The listed route_table_id must have a valid route to an internet gateway.
+K2 has each node pull images from public repositories.

 ## subnets options
 | Key Name | Required     | Type   | Description|